Bay Hill

 HOA Rules & Fees

-Bay Hill is a non-gated community with multiple sub-HOAs, so dues vary from $100/month (most sections) to $450/month (waterfront sub-sections).
+Bay Hill is non-gated with multiple independent sub-HOAs; dues range from $45/month (minimal sections) to $1,308/month (waterfront or Sanctuary sub-sections), confirmed via public listing data, Apr 2026.
+Most interior sections run $100–$300/month.
 Some sub-sections have architectural review; others don't.
-Short-term rentals are allowed in most sections and peak during tournament week.
+Short-term rentals are allowed in most sections — peak during API tournament week.

 Schools

-Zoned for Dr. Phillips Elementary (A), Southwest Middle, and Dr. Phillips High (A, nationally known for performing arts).
+Zoned for Dr. Phillips Elementary, Southwest Middle, and Dr. Phillips High (Visual & Performing Arts magnet).
 Private options include The First Academy and Orlando Jewish Day School within 10 minutes.

 Access & Commute